 - Place the fish in a pan and add the milk and the bay leaf.
 Bring to a simmer and gently poach for 2 minutes until opaque and just cooked.
 Lift out the fish, remove the skin and flake.
 Reserve the milk for the sauce (discard the bay leaf).

-Tips: The sauce needs to be fairly thick to sit on top of the fish, but the consistency can be adjusted to suit individual taste.
+- The sauce needs to be fairly thick to sit on top of the fish, but the consistency can be adjusted to suit individual taste.